Skip to content

 tasks = ManagedBackgroundTasks(task_manager)

-For most cases, the route-based patterns are simpler and preferred.
-Direct construction is only needed when no request context is available.
+For most situations, the route-based injection patterns are simpler and preferred.
+Direct construction is only necessary when no request context is available.